 This year, all Pitch Perfect sessions at FOLD Kids Book Fest will take place virtually, so it’s more accessible than ever.

-Check through this list of frequently asked questions and then fill out an application today.
+Check through this list of frequently asked questions.
+Submit: CLOSED.

 What is Pitch Perfect?

 Pitch Perfect is a Festival of Literary Diversity (FOLD) event that gives writers with a finished draft or completed manuscript the chance to have an editor or agent review a portion of their manuscript and a query letter, and provide detailed feedback in a private, one-on-one meeting.